ale753/AWSLambda-Python3.8-Authorizer/README.md

 # AWS Lambda dependencies for Python(3.8) KWT Authenticator
 [Python Cryptography Toolkit (pycrypto)] compiled and packaged for AWS Lambda python version 3.8 .

+Disclaimer : Some packages may not be required, check all the dependencies

 # Setup
 You can simply download and include the Crypto folder in your project, zip and upload it to Lambda.